Nelson Avila (dancer)

 Nelson Avila (born Héctor Nelso Ávila; August 7, 1940) is an Argentine born dancer, choreographer, and instructor.
 He is widely recognized for his expertise and knowledge of all types of Argentine dance, including Argentine folk dances and Argentine tango.
 He was part of the original cast of Tango Argentino, and together with his partner Nélida, was one of only three couples to perform solo in the original production.
 Tango Argentino is viewed by many as the catalyst that began the 1985 revival of Argentine tango in Europe, North America and then spread throughout the world.
 As an original member of the cast, Nelson Avila was an integral part of that Tango Argentino revival.
 He has always been noted for his quick feet and athletic ability on the dance stage.
 Nelson is a member of Academia Nacional del Tango de la República Argentina and is recognized as an authority of tango dance, history, music, musicians and its many styles and interpretations.

-Early Years and Dance Partners
+Early years and dance partners

 Argentine Folk Dance

 Nelson was born in Chivilcoy, Argentina, a city 153 kilometers west of Buenos Aires.
 He began dancing Argentine folk dance at the age of nine.
 At eighteen, he began his professional career in Buenos Aires.
 Nelson is an accomplished expert in all varieties of Argentine folk dance.
 His quick feet and his acrobatic ability have allowed him to master any dance.